Bronze Square Labyrinth

 - 3D Structures -

-Aside from the central pillar and open-corner mark, these pyramidal labyrinths can be comprised of only one singular wall of varying heights.
+These pyramidal labyrinths can be comprised of only one singular wall of varying heights, however the central pillar and open-corner mark add a completed touch.
 Additionally, the dedicated entrance and exit offers continuous walking-flow without cross-traffic when the diagonal sections of the path are ~4 feet or wider.

 Potential Applications